flownative/nats/README.md

     }
 );
 ```
+## Development

+### Tests

+Unit tests can be executed with PhpUnit.
+A configuration file is included in the main directory.
+Unit tests are
+self-contained and don't need an actual NATS server running.

+### Protocol Buffer schema for NATS Streaming
+Since NATS Streaming uses Google's Protocol Buffers for its messages, we need corresponding PHP classes according
+to the given schema.
+This is defined by means of a .proto file, which retrieved from the [Go Nats Streaming project
+on Github](https://github.com/nats-io/go-nats-streaming/blob/master/pb/protocol.proto).
+Based on this file, you can
+automatically create corresponding PHP code using the Protocol Buffers Compiler.

+[https://developers.google.com/protocol-buffers/docs/downloads](Download) and install the compiler (called "protoc")

 ## Credits
 This package was developed by Robert Lemke as part of his work at [Flownative](https://www.flownative.com).
 It was written from